-Targets for London were set in 2001 and increased in ambition in 2006 when the Mayor announced new road casualty reduction targets for London to be achieved by 2010.
-These were:

-- 50% reduction for all road users killed or seriously injured - 60% reduction in the number of children killed or seriously injured - 50% reduction in pedestrians and cyclists killed or seriously injured - 40% reduction in the number of users on powered two-wheelers killed or seriously injured - 25% reduction in the slight casualty rate (per kilometre travelled). - By 2010, London had achieved a 57% reduction in KSI casualties.
+Targets were set in 2001 and increased in ambition in 2006 when the Mayor announced new road casualty reduction targets for London to be achieved by 2010.
+These were: 50% reduction for all road users killed or seriously injured 60% reduction in the number of children killed or seriously injured 50% reduction in pedestrians and cyclists killed or seriously injured 40% reduction in the number of users on powered two-wheelers killed or seriously injured 25% reduction in the slight casualty rate (per kilometre travelled).